Mountain View Trail

 Are there any safety concerns for dogs on Mountain View Trail (heat, terrain, water crossings)?

 The heat risk is low.
-There are no road crossings, water crossings, cliff or steep edge hazards, or bike conflicts identified.
-The terrain is considered low roughness risk.
+There are no reported water crossings or steep edges.
+The terrain is primarily ground surface.